HIGHLIGHTS-Russian President Putin's comments in annual phone-in

-MOSCOW, June 15 The following are highlights from Russian President Vladimir Putin's annual phone-in on Thursday.
+MOSCOW, June 15 (Reuters) - The following are highlights from Russian President Vladimir Putin's annual phone-in on Thursday.

 "I'm ready for a dialogue with everyone who really aims for the people's life improvement, aims for the country's problems resolution but not exploit the current problems - there are enough problems always and everywhere - for his own political PR... for abusing these difficulties."